* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 Remember, because air is so much less dense at higher altitudes, it does not “FEEL” hot, even though it is at a high temperature (kinetic energy).

 Pollution, small particles or aerosols, from both natural and human sources is always present in the air (including dust, salt from ocean, soot from fires, industrial and automobile emissions, pollens, microorganisms, volcanic dust).

 Large particles settle out quickly.
 Fine particles remain suspended for long periods.
 When Krakatoa, a huge volcano in Indonesia, erupted in 1883, particles suspended in the atmosphere circled the globe for more than two years.
-These resulted in haze and colourful sunsets all around the earth, and possibly producing one of the coolest summers and periods of greatest glacial advance ever in Europe.
-A recent huge eruption of Mt.
+These resulted in haze and colourful sunsets all around the earth, and possibly produced one of the coolest summers and periods of greatest glacial advance ever in Europe.
+The huge eruption of Mt.
 Pinatubo in the Philippines (1991) and wildfires have also launched pollutants into the atmosphere that have been suspended for months or years (See Figure 6.1, “Atmospheric effects of the Mount Pinatubo volcanic eruption …” p.144 4CE (p.134 3CE)).

 A. “Natural” Pollution

 A variety of natural sources produce air pollution … volcanoes, forest fires, living and decaying plants, soil, oceans (Table 3.3 “Sources of Natural Pollutants” p.73 4CE (p.72 3CE).